 These fonts all pretty much have giant font families meaning there are ton of options to choose from.
 Font families refer to the slight variations of the same font.
 Meaning style (regular vs italic) or the weight (thickness) of the font.
 Extensive font families mean that your designers can be more creative with their designs and use variations for headers and subheaders on your pages.

 More than these Google font tips, we have another little surprise up your sleeves for you today.
-Our designers have put their heads together and compiled a list of their all time favorite Google fonts to use in their designs.
-They are all right below and they are designers so it’s a rather pretty list, though I do take credit for the movie quote.
+Our designers have put their heads together and compiled a list of their all time favorite Google fonts to use in their designs, though I do take credit for the movie quote.

-Here’s the deal.
+Here’s the executive summary.
 If you want your site to look as it was intended to, Google Fonts is your best bet.
-It offers a ton of high quality options and is free (really free).
-If you have any questions about choosing a font or web design in general please give us a call.
-We would love to chat!
+It offers a ton of high quality options, speeds up your page loading time, and is (truly) free.
+If you have any questions about font or web design in general please reach out.
+We love to hear from you!